 Building an effective onboarding program is a continuous process.
 Whether you are just starting out with your program or looking for a room for improvement, here are employee onboarding statistics you should know.

 - Great employee onboarding experience improves employee retention rates by up to 82%

 - Only 12% of companies have effective onboarding programs

 - The average onboarding experience for new hires involves 54 activities

 - A new hire's productivity is approximately at 25% during their first month

 - Getting feedback from new hires before their start date can improve your relationship by 91%

 Employee turnover can be as high as 50% within the first 18 months of employment according to Society for Human Resource Management (SHRM).
 This is both costly and puts pressure on highly burdened resources as well as a company's financial bottom line.
-Digitisation puts organisations in a strong position to ensure employees are integrated into the organisation smoothly to facilitate attracting talent, engaging new employees and subsequently retaining employees in the long term.
+Digitization puts organizations in a strong position to ensure employees are integrated into the organization smoothly to facilitate attracting talent, engaging new employees and subsequently retaining employees in the long term.